-Time period Coverage Data requirements/calculation Data sources Last completed fiscal year.
-CG.
-Reports on contingent liabilities by CG and by individual CG entities.
-Annual financial statementsFinancial or other reports of budgetary units
+Time period Coverage Data requirements/calculation Data sources Last completed CG.
+Reports on contingent liabilities by CG and by individual CG entities. fiscal year.
+Consolidated report on contingent liabilities and information on the frequency of publication.
+Financial or other reports of budgetary units.MoF.

-• Consolidated report on contingent • MoF

-liabilities and information on the

-frequency of publication.

 PI-11.
-Public investment management
+PUBLIC INVESTMENT MANAGEMENT